 Our schools are reimagining what students learn in high school, and how they best learn it.
 They embrace real-world, collaborative, project-based learning, and prioritize 21st Century skills, SEL, and meta-cognitive skills.
-Member school leaders appreciate that traditional ways of reporting on student progress are poorly aligned to the learning models of the future, and that Mastery Learning empowers learners in–and out of–the classroom.
-Rethinking traditional grading is a powerful counter to student burnout; it is also a key tool for equity and serving students from marginalized communities.
-These schools join so that their learners have tools to tell their stories.
+Member school leaders appreciate that traditional ways of reporting on student progress are poorly aligned to learning models of the future, and that Mastery Learning empowers learners in–and out of–the classroom to tell their own stories in charting successful, flexible postsecondary pathways.

 The best path to mastery learning stems from deep collaboration across towns, cities, and states.
 District partnerships with central offices committed to mastery learning can drive powerful system change.
 With high schools as our flagship partners, MTC district partnerships also align stakeholders in middle school, Higher Ed, and community.

 A growing number of state education systems have endorsed personalized, competency-based education frameworks geared to prepare all high school graduates for a future of work and learning.
 State leaders and policymakers are leveraging these frameworks and other resources to support the growth of innovative K–12 models.
 MTC is increasingly supporting cohorts of like-minded schools in these states which are partnering with state education agencies to drive systems change.